cockroachdb/docs/training/long-running-queries.md

       WHERE start < (now() - INTERVAL '1 hour');
     ~~~

-3. We're done with both the load generator, so you can stop it by going to its terminals and quitting the process.
+3. We're done with the load generator, so you can stop it by going to its terminal and quitting the process.

 ### Step 3.
 Cancel Long-Running Queries